Large-Scale AI and Foundation Models for Neuroscience: A Comprehensive Review: Public datasets for computational neuroscience

-The rapid growth of computational neuroscience research has been aided by the existence of large, diverse, and high-quality public datasets from numerous neuroimaging modalities and clinical contexts has supported the growth of computational neuroscience research.
-These data encompass a range of techniques that include high-temporal-resolution electrophysiological recording with precision in the millisecond range, to high-spatial-resolution structural and functional neuroimaging data relevant for detailed anatomical and functional brain organization.
-The dataset scales are considerable, varying from in-depth studies of dozens of subjects to population-based studies with tens of thousands of subjects, for example, collectively amounting to terabytes of neural data for robust statistical analyses and generalizable computational models.
+The availability of large and diverse public datasets from multiple neuroimaging modalities and clinical contexts has supported the growth of computational neuroscience research.
+These data encompass a range of techniques, including high-temporal-resolution electrophysiological recordings with millisecond precision and high-spatial-resolution structural and functional neuroimaging data relevant for anatomical and functional brain organization.
+Dataset scales vary from focused studies of dozens of participants to population-based studies with tens of thousands of subjects, collectively amounting to terabytes of neural data for statistical analyses and computational modeling.

-The clinical utility of these datasets reaches across the full spectrum of neurological and psychiatric disorders, including neurodegenerative diseases, stroke, epilepsy, autism spectrum disorders, and mental health disorders, while being a resource for basic research on cognitive neuroscience, brain-computer interfaces, and neural decoding.
-Notably, multimodal datasets have emerged to employ multiple recording techniques within the same subjects, promoting the complementary strengths of those modalities.
-Electrophysiological methods offer high temporal resolution, while neuroimaging methods offer strong spatial resolution.
-These extensive multimodal datasets, along with standardized data formats and open-access longitudinal resources, has facilitated data sharing and reuse, supporting the development of computational approaches for studying brain function and dysfunction.
+These datasets are used across a broad spectrum of neurological and psychiatric disorders, including neurodegenerative diseases, stroke, epilepsy, autism spectrum disorders, and mental health conditions, and they also support basic research in cognitive neuroscience, brain--computer interfaces, and neural decoding.
+Multimodal datasets that combine multiple recording techniques within the same subjects enable complementary analyses by leveraging the strengths of different modalities.
+Electrophysiological methods provide high temporal resolution, while neuroimaging methods offer spatial resolution.
+The availability of such multimodal datasets, together with standardized data formats and open-access longitudinal resources, has facilitated data sharing and reuse, supporting the development of computational approaches for studying brain function and dysfunction.
 We have compiled major datasets from the neuroscience literature over the past two decades, as summarized in Table~\ref{tab:neuroscience_datasets}.
 These public datasets vary widely in scope and scale and have supported progress in computational neuroscience by providing access to neural data across different recording modalities, subject populations, and experimental designs.

 { }